publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395i–2.md

 >         “(2)

->          An individual may establish that the individual was entitled at a date to medical, surgical, and dental treatment and hospitalization under section 322(a) of the Public Health Service Act \[[section 249(a) of this title][/us/usc/t42/s249/a]\] (as in effect before October 1, 1981) by providing—
+>          An individual may establish that the individual was entitled at a date to medical, surgical, and dental treatment and hospitalization under section 322(a) of the Public Health Service Act \[[42 U.S.C.
+249(a)][/us/usc/t42/s249/a]\] (as in effect before October 1, 1981) by providing—

 >             “(A) documentation relating to the status under which the individual was provided care in (or under arrangements with) a Public Health Service facility on that date,